apache/yetus/asf-site-src/source/documentation/in-progress.html.md

 For a complete guide to the Precommit API, see [the generated API documentation](precommit-apidocs/).

+For help with CI tools and automation, see our documentation about [robots](precommit-robots).

 # Yetus Release Doc Maker

 The Release Documentation Maker allows projects to generate nicely formated Markdown Changelogs and Release Notes based upon JIRA.
 You can view that